KuhnTycoon/EyeQ/README.md

 # EyeQ

-EyeQ seeks to explore the current capabilities and future potential of quantum computing in image segmenting.
-Our goal in the 2023 NQN Hackathon was apply a quantum algorithm to solve a real-world problem in sub-classical time complexity.
-Image segmentation can be classically solved using [Max-Cut](https://en.wikipedia.org/wiki/Maximum_cut), a NP-Hard algorithm.
+EyeQ seeks to explore the current capabilities and future potential of quantum computing in image segmentation.
+Our goal in the 2023 NQN Hackathon was to apply a quantum algorithm to solve a real-world problem in sub-classical time complexity.
+Prior image segmentation algorithms have traditionally been performed with the minimum-cut algorithm.
+However, [critics of this approach](https://youtu.be/2IVAznQwdS4) have pointed out issues regarding partition precision -- where some resulting cuts may be trivially small.
+A newer technique for image segmentation is performed via a [Max-Cut](https://en.wikipedia.org/wiki/Maximum_cut) algorithm, which is an NP-Hard problem.
+EyeQ seeks to achieve a quantum speedup on this NP-Hard problem.

 Image segmentation has a wide array of important applications.
-For example, if we want to assess drought conditions, we might take an image of a lake and segement it into water and non-water components, and compare the size of the water component to that of previous images of the same lake.
+For example, in assessing drought conditions, an image of a lake can be segemented into water and land components, and compared over time.

 ![alt text](https://gray-kpho-prod.cdn.arcpublishing.com/resizer/_en_WcChMkuC4AFSSDXSZfRCr4I=/1200x675/smart/filters:quality(85)/cloudfront-us-east-1.images.arcpublishing.com/gray/VQIYN3ACPZFWZAEXYNCCGIXKRA.png)

 ![lake no water](https://raw.githubusercontent.com/KuhnTycoon/EyeQ/main/lakes_no_water.webp)
 ![lake only water](https://raw.githubusercontent.com/KuhnTycoon/EyeQ/main/lakes_only_water.webp)

-Our implementation of image segmentation is limited in resolution; as each pixel is represented by one qubit and Aria 1 has 23 qubits, the largest images we segmented were 4x4.
+EyeQ's implementation of image segmentation is limited in resolution; as each pixel is represented by one qubit and Aria 1 has 23 qubits, the largest images segmented were 4x4.
 Nonetheless, this was a successful quantum computing application proof-of-concept, and a valuable learning experience.

 ## Installation